emberjs/rfcs/text/0281-es5-getters.md

 `this.get()` and `Ember.get()` will still work.
 This RFC does not propose removing or deprecating them in the near term.
-They support other use cases that ES5 getters does not, such as "safe" path chaining (`get('foo.bar.baz')`) and `unknownProperty` (and Proxies by extension), so any future plans to deprecate them would have to take these features into account.
+They support other use cases that ES5 getters do not, such as "safe" path chaining (`get('foo.bar.baz')`) and `unknownProperty` (and Proxies by extension), so any future plans to deprecate them would have to take these features into account.

-Addon authors would likely need to continue using `Ember.get()` for at least another two LTS cycle (8 releases) to support older versions of Ember (and possibly longer to support proxies).
-It is however very unlikely that the everyday user would need to use this.
+Addon authors would likely need to continue using `Ember.get()` for at least another two LTS cycles (8 releases) to support older versions of Ember (and possibly longer to support proxies).
+It is, however, very unlikely that the everyday user would need to use this.

 # Detailed design